July 14-19, 2019

 (For students who have completed grades *6-8)

-*Students who have completed 6th grade may only register as a commuter at Junior SYMS
+(*students who have completed 6th grade may only attend as commuter)

 (For students who have completed grades 9-12)

 - Residential cost $975